 Moments that pass in a vibration of joy.

 He pretends it's an editing request, but what he really wants is a new article, from scratch.

 It's a tree like the head of Medusa, snake-like branches twisting and striking.

 He likes to act as if he's a judge, and I'm the prisoner at the bar.
-He makes a statement of some kind, exaggerated or untrue, then sits back with his arms folded over his chest and watches me exert myself to correct his misapprehensions.
+He makes a statement that's exaggerated or untrue, then sits back with his arms folded over his chest and watches me exert myself to correct him.
 I catch on pretty quickly to what he's doing and end the conversation, which he takes as further proof that he's right.
 Such are his standards of proof.